zainkoreshi/zainkoreshi/README.md

 - 👋 Hello, my name is Zain Koreshi!

-- 🎓 I’m a penultimate student pursuing a Bachelors of Science (BSc Hons) in Computer Science.
+- 🎓 I am a penultimate student pursuing a Bachelors of Science (BSc Hons) in Computer Science.

 - 📍 I live in Hong Kong!